On the front page of WRDS you get an overview of the datasets / databases subscribed by CBS Library.

 Other Compustat:

-CRSP (crsp.): It maintains the most comprehensive collection of security prices, return, and volume data for the New York Stock Exchange (NYSE), the American Stock Exchange (AMEX) and NASDAQ stock markets.
+It maintains the most comprehensive collection of security prices, returns, and volume data for the New York Stock Exchange (NYSE), the American Stock Exchange (AMEX) and NASDAQ stock markets.
 Additional CRSP files provide stock indices and bonds.
 CRSP stands for the Center for Research in Security Prices.
 For more information regarding CRSP products, visit the CRSP home page.

 (Note!
 No access to CRSP monthly update.
 And no access to CRSP Mutual Funds and Ziman REIT)

-CUSIP: provide CUSIP numbers (unique identifiers of financial instruments), standardized descriptions and additional data attributes for over 5 million corporate, muicipal and government securities offered in North America.
+Provides CUSIP numbers (unique identifiers of financial instruments), standardized descriptions and additional data attributes for over 5 million corporate, municipal and government securities offered in North America.

 Dow Jones Total Return Indexes: The Total Return Indexes account for reinvested dividends, and, like all Dow Jones Total Market Indexes, cover 95% of the underlying market.

-FDIC (FDIC): contains historical financial data for all entities filing the Report of Condition and Income (Call Report) and some savings institutions filing OTS Thrift Financial Report (TFR).
-These entities include commerical banks, savings banks or savings and loans.
+Contains historical financial data for all entities filing the Report of Condition and Income (Call Report) and some savings institutions filing OTS Thrift Financial Report (TFR).
+These entities include commercial banks, savings banks or savings and loans.
 FDIC files include details on structure and merger history, financial time series and ratios, plus complex derived integers data.
 FDIC stands for the Federal Deposit Insurance Corporation.
 For more information about the FDIC data, visit the U.S. Federal Deposit Insurance Corporation WWW Home Page.

 Foreign Exchange Rates (Federal Reserve Board’s H.10 Report).
 The WRDS FX database is based upon the Federal Reserve Board’s H.10 release and contains Foreign Exchange rates for over 30 world currencies and trade-weighted indices.
 WRDS carries all of these FX rates in currency units per U.S. dollar (e.g. yen/$ and a few are also available in “inverted form” (e.g. $/pound).